 UNE’s peer tutors are a select group of students who demonstrate subject proficiency as well as the interpersonal skills necessary for good working relationships.
 If you are interested in becoming a peer tutor, we suggest you do the following:

-- Submit a Peer Tutor Application to the Tutor Coordinator
+- Request a Peer Tutor Application from the Tutor Coordinator

 - Schedule an interview with the Tutor Coordinator

-You are required to complete four hours of training before being placed on the Tutorial Schedule and a further six hours of training (leading to CRLA certification) within one year of hire.
+You are required to complete four hours of training before beginning work as a tutor.
+A further six hours of training (leading to CRLA certification) must be completed within one year of hire.
 Training topics include:

 - Conducting the tutoring session and dealing with difficult situations